 The best time to visit Sedona is during the spring.
-The weather is phenomenal, and the desert flora speckles the red rocks with yellow, purple, and orange.
+The weather is phenomenal, and the desert flora speckle the red rocks with yellow, purple, and orange.

 Where to stay

-One of the best places to stay is the Hyatt Residence Club Sedona, Piñon Pointe.
+One of the best places to stay in Sedona is the Hyatt Residence Club Sedona, Piñon Pointe.
 This hotel makes you feel at home.
 It has a warm and cozy vibe!

 Text and photo by Michelle Stelly from The Wandering Queen

 Monument Valley Navajo Tribal Park, one of the most photographed places on the planet, is part of the Navajo Nation.

 The sandstone formations in the park rise up to 1,000 feet, making for beautiful vistas.
 The bright red color of the stone comes from iron oxide.